 Each of the above primarily regards what we call a financial power of attorney.
 Another type would be a medical power of attorney:

-A medical power of attorney grants your agent the authority to make medical decisions on your behalf if you are incapable.
+A medical power of attorney or advance directive grants your agent the authority to make medical decisions on your behalf if you are incapable.
 Your estate planning attorney usually provides a medical power of attorney.
 The medical power of attorney likely grants the ability to access medical records in addition to authority to act on medical decisions.
 Your estate attorney could also provide you with a living will or advance healthcare directive.
-It works together with the agent’s authority to act under the medical power of attorney with your specific requests for medical decisions.
+It works together with the agent’s authority to act under medical power of attorney or advance directive with your specific requests for medical decisions.

 What can a Maryland power of attorney do?

 Your power of attorney can allow your agent to do almost anything on your behalf that you choose to put into it.
 By design, a durable general power of attorney usually gives your agent authority to act on just about everything.
 They can manage your finances, write checks from your bank account, file your taxes, refinance your house, and more.
 Maryland estate planning attorneys provide this type of power of attorney, since it allows your family to help in an emergency or if you have a medical issues.
 This is by design.

 If, for instance, you had an accident and became incapacitated; you need someone to handle those things for you and hold things together for you until you become able.
 If you believe the principal may need long-term care, it’s important that the power of attorney gives the agent permission to make gifts.
 This will allow the agent to qualify you for Medicaid and protect your assets with the guidance of an elder law attorney.

 What can a Maryland power of attorney not do?